epigeneticstoocean/2018OAExp_larvae/notebook/20200122_ThoughtsOnIndexing.md

 P5: 5’-AATGATACGGCGACCACCGAGATCTACACTCTTTCCCTACACGACGCTCTT-3’

-Alternative P5 suggested by Zymo rep:
+Alternative P5 suggested by Zymo rep (this would allow us to duel index):
     5'-AATGATACGGCGACCACCGAGATCTACAC**BBBBBB**ACACTCTTTCCCTACACGAC-3'

 The barcode numbers they provide match up with the illumina barcodes, but the sequence itself is slightly different.